Evolution of Print Media

 Industrialization and the Mass Circulation Press

-Significant advances in print technology were made during the 19th century, coinciding with the rising industrialization of Western countries.
-The newspaper industry was changed by innovations such as steam-powered printing presses, mechanical typesetting, and the employment of high-speed machines.
+Significant advances in print technology occurred during the 19th century, coinciding with the rising industrialization of Western countries.
+Innovations such as steam-powered printing presses, mechanical typesetting, and the employment of high-speed machines changed the newspaper industry.
 This era witnessed the emergence of the mass circulation press, which was marked by daily publications and lower prices.

 Due to their low pricing, penny newspapers, such as “The New York Sun” and “The Daily Mail” in the United States and the United Kingdom, made newspapers more accessible to the working class.
 This period also saw the birth of sensationalism in journalism, as newspapers battled for readership with attention-grabbing headlines and scandalous stories.